 Cover letters are a particularly interesting point.
 Most career coaches will advise you NOT to use generic cover letters; instead, tailor your cover letter to each individual recipient.
 However, most cover letters that are written by professional resume writers ARE generic, since they usually don't know who the recipient is, what the job is, or sometimes even what the targeted industry is.
 Of course that cover letter can be tailored as needed by the client, but most often they send it out as is.
 If the service you're considering offers a cover letter, ask them if it will be generic or targeted.

-Rather than writing generic cover letters, I give my clients a free 65-page job search manual that includes the theory behind cover letters, what should and shouldn't be included, and several samples specific to the retail industry (in addition to information on LinkedIn profiles, job search strategies, recruiter lists, and much more).
+Rather than writing generic cover letters, I give my clients a free 65-page job search manual that includes the theory behind cover letters, what should and shouldn't be included, and several samples specific to the retail industry (in addition to information on LinkedIn profiles, job search strategies, networking, and much more).
 That way my clients can go forward and write their own cover letters for each situation they come across.

 6. Do you use templates?